Book of Mormon Nuggets

 What Could Joseph Smith Have Known about Mesoamerica?

 Mesoamerica has become the focal point for understanding the Book of Mormon.
-John Sorenson's landmark work, An Ancient American Setting for the Book of Mormon (Salt Lake City: Deseret Book, 1985), ably demonstrates that there is a plausible geographical and cultural setting that can accommodate the Book of Mormon text--though not many common misconceptions about the scope of the Book of Mormon.
+John Sorenson's landmark works, An Ancient American Setting for the Book of Mormon (Salt Lake City: Deseret Book, 1985) and his masterpiece, Mormon's Codex: An Ancient American Book (Salt Lake City: Deseret Book, 2013), ably demonstrate that there is a plausible geographical and cultural setting that can accommodate the Book of Mormon text.
+However, some common misconceptions about the scope of the Book of Mormon need to be tossed out, especially the old notion that the Book of Mormon covers much of the Western Hemisphere, across many thousands of miles, needs to be rejected.
 While the Book of Mormon makes sense in light of modern knowledge of ancient Mesoamerican patterns of society, warfare, trade, literacy, temple building, and numerous other elements, and while the only plausible geographical setting for the Book of Mormon is a tiny section of the New World centered in Mesoamerica, around the Isthmus of Tehuantepec, it is important to understand that Joseph Smith did not have access to this knowledge.
 He translated the book, but apparently did not know the scope of its geography.

 Many early leaders of the Church simply assumed that the Book of Mormon dealt with all of the Americas and all of the ancestors of the Indians.
 When information about Mesoamerica became available in the 1840s, there was keen interest in Mesoamerica as the possible location of the Book of Mormon, as we will see below, but this interest faded as the Church faced more serious issues: the martyrdom of Joseph, crossing the plains, struggling for survival against pressures from the US government, etc. It was not until well into this century that the issue of Book of Mormon geography became a topic for serious study, and then many scholars and thinkers realized that old assumptions needed to be revisited.
 The result has been an increasing consensus for a limited geography in Mesoamerica.